ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260513 Medium Voltage Cables _ Underground Dist.md

    2. Check and test all systems.
    3. A complete successful test of systems will be witnessed by the Technical Representative prior to final acceptance.
    4. Comply with all Owner site access requirements and regulations.
+3. References
-3. References*   1.
-Association of Edison Illuminating Companies, Inc. (AEIC)
+	1. Association of Edison Illuminating Companies, Inc. (AEIC)
    1. CS5 - Specifications for Polyethlene and Cross-Linked Polyethylene-insulated Shielded Power Cables Rated 5KV through 69KV.
    2. CS6 - Specifications for Ethylene Propylene Rubber-insulated Shielded Power Cable Rated 5KV Through 69KV.
    3. Institute of Electrical and Electronics Engineers, Inc. (IEEE)